-\paragraph{Single crystal anisotropy indices.---} Anisotropy quantification in single crystals has been explored by a diverse range of anisotropy indices.
-Zener's anisotropy index $A^{Z}=2 C_{44}/(C_{11}-C_{12})$, where $C_{11}$, $C_{12}$, and $C_{44}$ are the independent single crystal elastic constants \cite{zener1948}, quantifies anisotropy as the ratio of the extreme values of orientation dependent shear moduli that is valid for crystals with cubic symmetry. $A^{Z}$ measures anisotropy as deviation from unity which indicates isotropy and is ambiguous since values both lower and higher than unity indicate anisotropy leading to a lack of universality.
+Anisotropy quantification in single crystals has been explored by a diverse range of anisotropy indices.
+Zener's anisotropy index $A^{Z}=2 C_{44}/(C_{11}-C_{12})$, where $C_{11}$, $C_{12}$, and $C_{44}$ are the independent single crystal elastic constants \cite{zener1948}, quantifies anisotropy as the ratio of the extreme values of orientation dependent shear moduli that is valid for crystals with cubic symmetry.
+However, $A^{Z}$ measures anisotropy as deviation from unity that indicates isotropy making it ambiguous since values both lower and higher than unity indicate anisotropy.

 Chung and Buessem \cite{chung1967elastic} proposed a measure of anisotropy based on the equality of shear moduli obtained from Voigt ($\mu^V$) and Reuss average ($\mu^R$) of shear modulus leading to an anisotropy index in the form $A^{C}=(\mu^V-\mu^R)/(\mu^V+\mu^R)$.
-Although $A^{C}$ can be calculated for any crystal symmetry, disregarding the bulk modulus which influences anisotropy of crystals other those exhibiting cubic symmetry reduces it's utility in crystals with lower symmetries.
-Ledbetter and Migliori \cite{ledbetter2006} proposed a more general anisotropy index based on shear wave velocities in the form $A^{*}=\nu_2^2/\nu_1^2$ where $\nu_1$ and $\nu_2$ are the minimum and maximum shear sound-wave velocities among all propagation and polarization directions respectively.
+Although $A^{C}$ can be calculated for any crystal symmetry, disregarding the bulk modulus that influences anisotropy of crystals other those exhibiting cubic symmetry, reduces it's utility in crystals with lower symmetries.
+Ledbetter and Migliori \cite{ledbetter2006} proposed a more general anisotropy index based on shear wave velocities in the form $A^{*}=\nu_2^2/\nu_1^2$ where $\nu_1$ and $\nu_2$ are respectively the minimum and maximum shear wave velocities among all propagation and polarization directions.